 To qualify for a graduate assistant/fellow appointment, a student must satisfy the following general eligibility requirements.
 Additional eligibility requirements may exist according to teaching and/or research positions.

-- Must possess an undergraduate degree with an excellent academic record. - 2.
-Must be admitted to a graduate program at Troy University. - Must be pursuing a graduate degree in the field to which assigned or in a related field in which the student has substantial background. - 4.
-Must be registered in the Graduate School for at least six graduate semester credit hours during a regular semester or at least six graduate semester credit hours for the summer term.
-An exception to this requirement may be made by the Dean of the Graduate School under the following conditions: - a.
-If a student is classified as a graduate student and is required to take undergraduate courses for the graduate degree, either a minimum of nine undergraduate hours or a minimum of three graduate hours and six undergraduate hours must be taken to qualify for a graduate assistantship. - b.
-If a student has made satisfactory progress toward obtaining the graduate degree and needs fewer than six graduate hours to complete the degree, the student may be considered for an assistantship. - 5.
-When a tuition scholarship is included in the graduate assistantship, this award may impact on the student's eligibility for federal programs of financial assistance.
-Students are responsible for checking with the Financial Aid Office.
-Undergraduate prerequisite courses are not eligible for payment by the graduate out-of-state scholarship. - 6.
-International graduate students must be in compliance with all U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security (DHS) requirements. - 7.
-Students who are required to submit Test of English as a Foreign Language (TOEFL) scores as part of their graduate admission requirements must have a score of 79 (Internet-based test) or 213 (computer based test or 550 (paper-based test) or higher to be considered.
-Additionally, evidence of English language proficiency may be required for some positions.
+- Must possess an undergraduate degree with an excellent academic record. - Must be admitted to a graduate program at Troy University.
+This does not include temporary admission - Must be pursuing a graduate degree in the field to which

+- assigned or in a related field in which the student has substantial experience. - If applying for a Research or Teaching Assistantship or Fellowship, the student must be unconditionally admitted to a graduate program at Troy University. - Must be registered in the Graduate School for at least six graduate semester credit hours during a regular semester or at least six graduate semester credit hours for the summer term.
+An exception to this requirement may be made by the Dean of the Graduate School under the following conditions: - If a student is classified as a graduate student and is required to take undergraduate courses for the graduate degree, a minimum of three graduate hours and six undergraduate hours must be taken to qualify for a graduate assistantship.
+This does not include undergraduate prerequisite courses required prior to being accepted into a graduate program.
+In addition, tuition assistance will not be paid for undergraduate courses. - If a student has made satisfactory progress toward obtaining the graduate degree and needs fewer than six graduate hours to complete the degree, the student may be considered for an assistantship. - When a tuition scholarship is included in the graduate assistantship, this award may impact on the student's eligibility for federal programs of financial assistance.
+Students are respon sible for checking with the Office of Financial Aid. - International graduate students must be in compliance with all U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security (DHS) requirements. - If receiving the Graduate Assistant Tuition Scholarship, the student is not eligible for any other Troy University funded - In order to qualify for the Graduate Assistant Tuition Scholarship, the student must be hired prior to the last day of free drop/add that term/semester. - 10.
+PLEASE NOTE: All Graduate Assistants and Fellows will comply with all state policies and Standards of Conduct outlined by Troy University and the department in which they are working.
+Any student found in violation of University policy or not upholding these stated standards will immediately be removed from their position and made ineligible for future Graduate Assistantships and Fellowships.